-Campus Doctorate of Nursing Specialties Programs near Boston MA
+Campus DNP - Doctorate in Nursing Specialties on Campus Degree Programs

 Doctorate of Nursing Practice (DNP) Specialties programs are intended for nurses who seek an advanced practice degree to further their expertise and potentially help them assume leadership positions in nursing.
 For instance, if you are a registered nurse who seeks a terminal level education in an advanced practice registered nurse (APRN) specialty, you might seek a Doctor of Nursing Practice or Doctor of Nursing (DN) degree.
 Nurses with a DNP are qualified to apply the science developed by nurse researchers who pursue PhD, DNSC, and other research-focused nursing doctorates.

 Typically, Doctorate degree programs in Nursing Specialties fall into two broad categories.
 These are either direct care specializations that include Advanced Practice Registered Nurses (nurse practitioner, nurse anesthetist, nurse midwife, or clinical nurse specialist) and indirect care specializations (nursing administration or nursing informatics).
 While a PhD in Nursing is also a terminal-level education, it is a research-based degree and generally leads to teaching or researching positions.

 Doctorate level Nursing Practice programs require the completion of a residency with a local medical facility and an evidence-based research project prior to graduation.
 Completion of a DNP typically takes 3-5 years.
 Admission to a Doctor of Nursing Practice program usually requires a minimum one-year of experience working in the clinical nursing field, a written goal statement and two letters of reference, as well as GRE scores (no older than five years for some).